When you scroll down in this section you will find:

 The photo on the right is taken by Belinda Bedworth and the doll belongs to her collection.

-The biggest change of a Pedigree Sindy doll, from one year to another, came in 1986 when both Sindy’s head (face) and body (not the active body) got a makeover and changed quite radically.
+One of the biggest changes of a Pedigree Sindy doll, from one year to another, came in 1986 when both Sindy’s head (face) and body (not the active body) got a makeover and changed quite radically.

 Click on the picture to see more.